Lord-lieutenant: Ireland

-In the counties of Ireland, the officer in charge of the county militia was called "Lieutenant" until James II and "Governor" thereafter.
-There might be up to three governors in one county.
-Responsibility for recommending county magistrates lay with the custos rotulorum.
-The Custos Rotulorum (Ireland) Act 1831 cancelled the commissions of the Governors, transferred the militia and county magistrate functions to the (re-)established office of Lieutenant (appointed by letters patent and styled "Lord Lieutenant"), and empowered the Lord Lieutenant of Ireland to appoint Deputy Lieutenants.
-In the Republic of Ireland no Lord Lieutenants have been appointed since the creation of the Irish Free State in 1922, and all relevant statutes have been repealed.
+In the counties of Ireland, the officer in charge of the county militia was styled "Lieutenant" until James II and "Governor" thereafter.
+There could be up to three Governors in one county.
+Responsibility for recommending County magistrates lay with the Custos Rotulorum.
+The Custos Rotulorum (Ireland) Act 1831 cancelled the commissions of the Governors, transferred the militia and county magistrate functions to the (re)established office of Lieutenant (appointed by letters patent and styled "Lord Lieutenant"), and empowered the Lord Lieutenant of Ireland to appoint deputy lieutenants.

+In the Republic of Ireland the office of Lord Lieutenants has been rescinded since the creation of the Irish Free State in 1922, and all relevant statutes have been repealed.

 Northern Ireland

 In 1921, with the establishment of Northern Ireland, lord lieutenants continued to be appointed through the Governor of Northern Ireland to the six counties and the two county boroughs of Derry and Belfast.
 Whereas in 1973 the counties and county boroughs were abolished as local government units, lord-lieutenants are now appointed directly by the King to "counties and county boroughs ... as defined for local government purposes immediately before 1 October 1973".